-Fixed fees on all international payments
+Fixed fees on all international payments, from dinar coverage

 - All international payments are performed via electronic banking

-- Fixed cost, regardless of amount
+- For payment from dinar coverage fixed cost, regardless of amount

 - No additional expenses